analysethatltd-hub/manifestation-meditation-page/README.md

 http://127.0.0.1:4178/index.html
 ```

+## Green Tea Support

+The Green Tea button is already designed into the experience, but it is intentionally disabled until a support URL exists.

+To activate it:

+1. Create a support link with Ko-fi, Buy Me a Coffee, GitHub Sponsors, Stripe Payment Links, PayPal, or similar.
+2. Copy the public support URL.
+3. Put that URL into `GREEN_TEA_URL` in `index.html`.
+4. Publish the updated page.

-## Notes
+## Note

 The frequency and chakra mappings are creative, experiential defaults rather than medical or spiritual claims.
-Browsers, especially on mobile, block audio until the visitor taps a control, so the top-right sound button is part of the intended experience.
+The product is designed as a contemplative focus object.